 Ability to demonstrate enthusiasm for engineering in the nuclear industry

-Clear ambition to develop an a career within EDF Energy
+Clear ambition to develop a career within EDF Energy

 Ability to engage people at all levels and work within a team

-What you will gain from the apprenticeship is Once you’ve completed the scheme, you’ll have both academic qualifications and years of experience within EDF Energy.
+You will gain from the apprenticeship that you’ll have both academic qualifications and years of experience within EDF Energy once you've completed the scheme.
 That means you’ll be in the best possible position to continue your career.